Worklytics/psoxy/README.md

   3. Pick the location from which you will deploy (provision) the psoxy instance.
 This location will need the software prereqs defined in the previous section.
 Some suggestions:

+        - your local machine; if you have the prereqs installed and can authenticate it with your host platform (AWS/GCP) as a sufficiently privileged user/role, this is a simple option
-        - [Google Cloud Shell](https://cloud.google.com/shell/) - if you're using GCP or connecting to Google Workspace, this is a recommended option.
-It [includes the prereqs above](https://cloud.google.com/shell/docs/how-cloud-shell-works#tools) EXCEPT aws/azure CLIs.
+        - [Google Cloud Shell](https://cloud.google.com/shell/) - if you're using GCP and/or connecting to
+          Google Workspace, this is option simplifies authentication.
+It [includes the prereqs above](https://cloud.google.com/shell/docs/how-cloud-shell-works#tools)
+          EXCEPT aws/azure CLIs out-of-the-box.
+        - [Terraform Cloud](docs/terraform-cloud.md) - this works, but adds complexity of authenticating it with you host platform (AWS/GCP)
         - Ubuntu Linux VM/Container - we provide some setup instructions covering [prereq installation](docs/prereqs-ubuntu.md)
           for Ubuntu variants of Linux, and specific authentication help for:
           - [EC2](docs/aws/getting-started.md)